-Compensation Element Key Characteristics Objective and Determination 2017 Decisions Performance Share Units Variable compensation payable in shares of stock.
+Compensation Element Key Characteristics Objective and Determination 2018 Decisions Performance Share Units Variable compensation payable in shares of stock.
 The performance share units vest based on achievement of a pre-established performance metric over a period of time.
 If goals are not met, shares are not received.
 Motivate and reward NEOs for performance against long-term financial objectives to align the interests of the NEOs with long-term shareholder value.
 Target amount awarded is determined based on job scope, market practice and individual performance.
-Measures used to determine performance share units earned: A threshold level of average operating profit margin percent must be achieved during the 2017-2019 performance period to receive any PSU vesting.
+Measures used to determine performance share units earned: A threshold level of average operating profit margin percent must be achieved during the 2018-2020 performance period to receive any performance share unit vesting.
 Payout levels for threshold, target and outstanding results are determined, and the actual payout percentage is calculated by interpolation.
-In 2017, performance share units represented approximately 60% of the total long-term equity incentive grants awarded to all of the NEOs.
-Also in 2017, for the PSUs granted in 2015, the NEOS earned 140% of target performance share units based on the three-year performance period ended December 31, 2017.
+However, if average operating profit does not meet a certain pre-determined dollar "gate" over the 2018-2020 performance period, NEOs will not receive more than 100% of the target level payout.
+In 2018, performance share units represented approximately 60% of the total long-term equity incentive grants awarded to all of the NEOS.
+Also in 2018, for the performance share units granted in 2016, the NEOS earne 96% of target performance share units based on the three-year performance period ended December 31, 2018.
 See page 46 for more information.
-However, if average operating profit does not meet a certain pre-determined dollar "gate" over the 2017-2019 performance period, NEOs will not receive more than 100% of the target level payout.
 Restricted Stock Units Variable compensation payable in shares of stock.
 100% of the restricted stock units vest on the third anniversary date.
 Restricted stock units cliff vest in full after three years and are paid in stock.
 Through stock price and dividend equivalents, restricted stock units directly align NEOs with the shareholders and add balance to the compensation program as they provide both upside potential and downside risk and add an additional retention incentive.
 Amount awarded is determined based on job scope, market practice and individual performance.
-Approximately 20% of all of the NEOs' long-term equity incentive grants in 2017 were in the form of restricted stock units.
+Approximately 20% of all of the NEOs' long-term equity incentive grants in 2018 were in the form of restricted stoc units.
 Stock Options Nonqualified stock options that expire in ten years and become exercisable ratably over four years.
 Align the interests of the NEOs with long- term shareholder value as well as retain executive talent.
 Amount awarded is determined based on job scope, market practice and individual performance.
-Approximately 20% of all of the NEOs long-term equity incentive grants in 2017 were in the form of stock options.
+Approximately 20% of all of the NEOs long-term equity incentive grants in 2018 were in the form of stock options.